Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: A general stellar contamination DAE (G-DAE)

 To generate the training set, we use the same methodology as described in \citet{duque-castanoMachineassistedClassificationPotential2025}.
 For completeness, we briefly outline the generation methodology below.

-Planetary atmosphere chemistries contain none, one, two, or all of the three key molecules, CH$_4$, O$_3$, and H$_2$O. Mixing ratios for each species were drawn from eight discrete values distributed log-uniformly between \(10^{-8}\) and \(10^{-1}\).
-These were combined with three representative isothermal atmospheric temperatures of 200~K, 287~K, and 400~K. The baseline fill gas atmosphere consisted of N$_2$ with a CO$_2$ mixing ratio of \(10^{-3}\), representing an intermediate case between modern Earth and early Earth conditions.
-Finally, we also included an airless planet that produces flat spectra with no atmospheric absorption.
-All atmospheres were assumed to have an Earth-like surface pressure of 1~bar.
-For the vertical structure, we use a 100-layer model.
+In our training set, planetary atmosphere chemistries contain none, one, two, or all of the three key molecules, CH$_4$, O$_3$, and H$_2$O. Mixing ratios for each species were drawn from eight discrete values distributed log-uniformly between \(10^{-8}\) and \(10^{-1}\).
+These were combined with three representative isothermal atmospheric temperatures of 200~K, 287~K, and 400~K. The baseline fill gas atmosphere consisted of N$_2$ plus CO$_2$ with a mixing ratio of \(10^{-3}\), representing an intermediate case between modern Earth and early Earth conditions \citep{kalteneggerSpectralEvolutionEarthlike2007}.
+We also included an airless planet that produces flat spectra with no atmospheric absorption.
+All atmospheres were assumed to have an Earth-like surface pressure of 1 bar, and their vertical structure was represented with a 100-layer model.

 For each base spectrum (fixed chemistry, surface pressure, and temperature profile), multiple noisy realizations were produced at five S/N values: 0 (noise-free), 1, 3, 6, and 10.
+Gaussian noise with wavelength-independent standard deviation $\sigma_{0}$ was added to all spectral points, where $\sigma_0 = S_0/(S/N)$, with $S_0$ the amplitude of the strongest CO$_2$ absorption feature in the uncontaminated spectrum over the spectral range considered.
 Stellar contamination was simulated by multiplying each spectrum by precomputed wavelength-dependent $\epsilon_\lambda$ (see \autoref{eq:epsilon}).
-For this purpose, we used the \textsc{POSEIDON} code \citep{macdonaldHD209458bNew2017,macdonaldPOSEIDONMultidimensionalAtmospheric2023}.
+For this purpose, we generated two parallel families of contamination curves for \exo{TRAPPIST-1}{}{}, one based on PHOENIX \citep{ husserNewExtensiveLibrary2013} within the \textsc{POSEIDON} framework \citaeg{see e.g.}{macdonaldPOSEIDONMultidimensionalAtmospheric2023} and another based on SPHINX \citep{iyerSPHINXMdwarfSpectral2023} by directly evaluating \autoref{eq:epsilon} after interpolating the stellar spectra in effective temperature and regridding all components onto the common wavelength mesh.
 In all cases, we assume for simplicity that no heterogeneities were found in the chord, i.e., $c_\mathrm{spot}=c_\mathrm{fac}=0$.
-For the coverage fractions we combined three values of $f_\mathrm{spot}=0.01$, 0.08, and 0.26, and three values $f_\mathrm{fac}=0.08$, 0.54, and 0.70, following the suggestions by \citet{rackhamTransitLightSource2018}.
+For the coverage fractions we combined three values of $f_\mathrm{spot}=0.01$, 0.08, and 0.26, and three values of $f_\mathrm{fac}=0.08$, 0.54, and 0.70, following the suggestions by \citet{rackhamTransitLightSource2018}.